squeaknode/squeak/docs/DESIGN.md

 # Design

-### Key Concepts
+### Ideas

 * A signature together with a squeak's public key (ECDSA) proves authorship of the squeak.
-* A decryption key (RSA) together with a squeak proves ownership of the squeak's unencrypted content.
+* A decryption key (scalar) together with a squeak's payment point proves ability to decrypt the squeak's encrypted content.
 * A squeak's block hash (SHA-256) proves minimum creation time of the squeak.
 * A squeak's hash (SHA-256) is unique and derived from all fields in the squeak's header.